Soyoon-Choi/7616-rtd-eng/docs/source/user/Replication Manual/Preface.md

 This manual has been organized as follows:

--   Chapter 1: Introduction
+Chapter 1: Introduction
-    This chapter provides an overview of Altibase replication
+: This chapter provides an overview of Altibase replication

--   Chapter 2: Managing Replication
+Chapter 2: Managing Replication
-    This chapter explains how to manage Altibase replication.
+: This chapter explains how to manage Altibase replication.

--   Chapter 3: Deploying Replication
+Chapter 3: Deploying Replication
-    This chapter explains how to deploy Altibase replication.
+: This chapter explains how to deploy Altibase replication.

--   Chapter 4: Fail-Over
+Chapter 4: Fail-Over
-    This chapter explains the Fail-Over feature provided by Altibase and how to use it.
+: This chapter explains the Fail-Over feature provided by Altibase and how to use it.

--   Appendix A. FAQ
+Appendix A. FAQ
+: This appendix includes FAQs related to the replication.

 #### Documentation Conventions